Interface JpaIntegration

 Beans and the DSRequest / DSResponse

-In case of "pre-existing beans" approach, see HbBeans
+In case of "pre-existing beans" approach, see HbBeans for the

 information how incoming